What Are the Average Weights of Pop-up Campers

 Most pop-ups will clock in at the 2,000-pound mark.
 Others are about twice that weight, somewhere in the ballpark of 4,000 to 4,500 pounds.

-19 Real Examples of Pop-up Camper Weights
+19 Real Examples of Pop-up Camper Weight

 We’re sure it would help to see how much some real pop-up camper models weigh.
 Worry not, as we have lots of great examples for you here.